 SFR Management functionality Refinement justification FAU_ARP.1/SYS • The management (addition, removal, or modification) of actions.
-Actions are fixed within this ST FAU_GEN.1/SYS FAU_GEN.1/CON FAU_GEN.1/CAL - FAU_SAA.1/SYS Maintenance of the rules by (adding, modifying, deletion) of rules from the set of rules.
+Actions are fixed within this ST

-42This criterion applies to all management functions.
+45This criterion applies to all management functions.
 The following entries in this table only augment this restriction further.

-SFR Management functionality Refinement justification

-FAU_SAR.1/SYS FAU_SAR.1/CON FAU_SAR.1/CAL 43

-FAU_STG.4/SYS FAU_STG.4/CON Maintenance (deletion, modification, addition) of actions to be taken in case of audit storage failure.
+SFR Management functionality Refinement justification FAU_GEN.1/SYS FAU_GEN.1/CON FAU_GEN.1/CAL - FAU_SAA.1/SYS • Maintenance of the rules by (adding, modifying, deletion) of rules from the set of rules.
+FAU_SAR.1/SYS FAU_SAR.1/CON FAU_SAR.1/CAL 46 FAU_STG.4/SYS FAU_STG.4/CON Maintenance (deletion, modification, addition) of actions to be taken in case of audit storage failure.
 Size configuration of the audit trail that is available before the oldest events get overwritten.
-Actions are fixed within this ST

-FAU_STG.4/CAL 44

-FAU_GEN.2 -

-FAU_STG.2 Maintenance of the parameters that control the audit storage capability for the consumer log and the system log.
+Actions are fixed within this ST FAU_STG.4/CAL 47 FAU_GEN.2 - FAU_STG.2 • Maintenance of the parameters that control the audit storage capability for the consumer log and the system log.
 FCO_NRO.2 • The management of changes to information types, fields, originator attributes and recipients of evidence.

-FCS_CKM.1/TLS -

-FCS_COP.1/TLS Management of key material including key material stored in the Security Module

-FCS_CKM.1/CMS -

-FCS_COP.1/CMS Management of key material including key material stored in the Security Module

-FCS_CKM.1/MTR -

-FCS_COP.1/MTR • Management of key material stored in the Security Module and key material brought into the gateway during the pairing process.
+FCS_CKM.1/TLS - FCS_COP.1/TLS Management of key material including key material stored in the Security Module FCS_CKM.1/CMS - FCS_COP.1/CMS Management of key material including key material stored in the Security Module FCS_CKM.1/MTR - FCS_COP.1/MTR Management of key material stored in the Security Module and key material brought into the gateway during the pairing process.

-FCS_CKM.4 -

-FCS_COP.1/HASH -

-FCS_COP.1/MEM Management of key material The key material is not alterable.

-FDP_ACC.2 -

-$^{^{43}}$ As the rules for audit review are fixed within this ST the management functions as defined by Common Criteria part 2 do not apply.
+46As the rules for audit review are fixed within this ST the management functions as defined by Common Criteria part 2 do not apply.